-Several members often combine their household of faith friendships to help another in need.
-Paul confirms this in his writings, "If one part suffers, every part suffers with it, if one part is honored, every part rejoices with it" A new Christian in a Toronto parish, who was an alcoholic, stumbled into a drinking binge.
-When a church friend noticed her absence, a visit and counseling followed.
+Several members often combine their household faith friendships to help another in need.
+Saint Paul confirmed this in his writings, "If one part suffers, every part suffers with it, if one part is honored, every part rejoices with it" A new Christian in a Toronto parish, who suffered from alcoholism, stumbled into a drinking binge.
+When a Christian friend noticed her absence, a visit and counseling followed.
 A third Christian paid the overdue rent.
 The prodigal eventually returned to her proper place in the household of faith.
 Combining efforts to help others often becomes a powerful witness to those outside the Christian Faith.✞

 How has God led several separate Christians in order to achieve a common goal?✞